nielsls/Q/README.md

     mean,median,prctile,std,isequal,fix,rand,randn,repmat,reshape,find,sort,sqrt,exp,inv</i>...
   - Indexing via fx. `a(2,:)` or `a(5,3:end)`
   - Concatenate matrices with '[ ]', i.e. `[ a b; c d]`
+  - Multiple expressions separated by ";" or a line break.
   - Excel functions: <i>if,iferror</i>
   - Prefix function calls with ! to call external VBA functions not found in Q.